brianle125/discord-music-bot/README.md

 # discord-music-bot
-A rudimentary bot that plays music from YouTube, and a few things for fun.
+A rudimentary Discord bot that plays music from YouTube, and does a few other things for fun.
+Current stretch goals:
-Current stretch goal: Play things from Spotify/Soundcloud
+#Play things from Spotify/Soundcloud
+#Implement other commands for personal use